prernaw6/android-sdk-samples/readme.md

 ###007_basic_with_only_own_presenter_and_foreground_background_awareness

 This sample leaves the presentation to the host app, but foreground and background changes are resprected by the SDK to save power.

+####008_basic_api_level_14

+This samples shows, what you should do, if your app is minSdkVersion 14

+**YOU SHOULD PROPABLY FOLLOW THIS EXAMPLE ON TOP OF THE OTHER SAMPLES IN ALL YOUR PROJECTS IF YOU ARE minSdkVersion 14**

+####009_basic_api_level_9

+This samples shows, what you should do, if your app is MinApiLevel 9

+**YOU SHOULD PROPABLY FOLLOW THIS EXAMPLE ON TOP OF THE OTHER SAMPLES IN ALL YOUR PROJECTS IF YOU ARE minSdkVersion 9**